mlai-bonn/SeminarDeepLearning/s05_ConvolutionalNetworks.md

 A problem which have to be considered is the shrinking size of the input.
 Such reductions of the size are mainly a result of pooling.
 To avoid such a shrinkage, we can first of all avoid pooling at all or using pooling layers with a stride of one.
 We also may work with a lower resolution when it's possible.
 Another possibility is to upscale the image again with multiple convolutions.
 This can be done by produce a initial guess about the missing pixels.
 From there, we can use this to create a recurrent neuronal network with the same kernels in each step.
 In each step our initial guess gets refined.

+## 9.7 Data Types

+As mentioned before, there is a big bunch of data where convolutional networks can work with.
+The data has usually multiple channels.
+The examples in such datasets often has the same spatial dimensions.
+This is a property we often need for traditional multilayer percpetrons.
+With CNNs we also can handle datasets where the examples vary in thier size.
+This is because we convolute with one or more kernels over the data.
+The kernel can be applied different times depending on the size of the data.
+This results in a scaling of the output size.
+The scaling of the output can sometimes be a problem.
+In some cases the output must have a consistent size.
+This can be achieved by using a pooling layer, whose regions of pooling scales with the size of the input.
+Using such pooling layers, it is possible to construct a network where the size of the input is arbitrary, but the output of it keeps a consistent size.
+Thanks to this properties we can use CNN in many applications:
+Single channel
+* Audio files
+* Audio files in frequency domain
+* Volumetric data like CT scans
+Multi channel
+* Animation data of skeletons where each channel represents the angle of one axis of one joint
+* colored images
+* colored video data

 ## Questions

 ### Are convolutional layers (CONV+ReLU+POOL) also equivariant to translation as convolution operation is?
 (Slide B.7)